clarissa-sanindita/Clusters-K-Means-Analysis-of-Musical-Trends-on-Spotify/README.md

 Our clustering analysis results are presented through various visualizations and summarized in tabular form, highlighting the attribute distribution across the clusters.

 ### Cluster Analysis Visualizations
-- **Silhouette Analysis:** We used Silhouette analysis to find the optimal cluster count, confirming that 3 and 6 clusters provide clear separations.
+- **Silhouette Analysis:** We used Silhouette analysis to find the optimal cluster count, confirming that 6 clusters provide clear separations.

   ![Silhouette Analysis](Images/silhouette_score.png)